rw-core/agnostic-code-metrics/README.md

-1. On each release, CI sets up Flutter (which bundles Dart) and AOT-compiles standalone binaries via `dart compile exe` for **Linux x64, macOS x64, macOS arm64, and Windows x64**, and attaches them — with `.sha256` checksums — to the GitHub Release.
+1. On each release, CI sets up Flutter (which bundles Dart) and AOT-compiles standalone binaries via `dart compile exe` for **Linux x64, macOS x64, macOS arm64, and Windows x64**, and attaches them (with `.sha256` checksums) to the GitHub Release.
-2. At runtime the action detects `RUNNER_OS`/`RUNNER_ARCH`, downloads the matching binary from the release, **verifies its checksum**, and executes it (~instant startup — no `setup-dart`, no `pub get`, no compile).
+2. At runtime the action detects `RUNNER_OS`/`RUNNER_ARCH`, downloads the matching binary from the release, **verifies its checksum**, and executes it (~instant startup, no `setup-dart`, no `pub get`, no compile).
 3. If the binary can't be fetched or verified (an unpublished arch, a network or checksum failure, or a commit-SHA pin / vendored `uses: ./` copy), it **automatically falls back** to compiling from source via Flutter so the action always works.

-A quality-gate failure (`fail-on-violation`) is a real exit code, not a fallback trigger — it fails the check as intended.
+A quality-gate failure (`fail-on-violation`) is a real exit code and it will fails the check as intended.

 > **Platform note:** Linux **arm64** runners are not supported. `rw_git` pins
 > the Flutter SDK, and Flutter's stable channel ships no linux-arm64 build, so
-> neither the pre-compiled binary nor the source fallback can run there — the
+> neither the pre-compiled binary nor the source fallback can run there.
-> action fails fast with guidance.
-Use a linux-x64 runner. macOS arm64 (Apple
+> Use a linux-x64 runner instead.
-> Silicon) is fully supported.
+> Note: macOS arm64 (Apple Silicon) is fully supported.

 ## Development

-`rw_git` pins the Flutter SDK in its `environment` constraint (its code is pure Dart, but pub requires Flutter to resolve), so use the **Flutter** toolchain — which bundles Dart — rather than a standalone Dart SDK:
+`rw_git` pins the Flutter SDK in its `environment` constraint (its code is pure Dart, but pub requires Flutter to resolve), so use the **Flutter** toolchain (which bundles Dart) rather than a standalone Dart SDK:

 ```bash
 flutter pub get